Free Delivery

 5. Soap

-The technique is simple; get some soapy water in a bucket, use the washer to scrub the window and squeegee to pull the soap off.
-Then go over the bits you've missed with the microfibre cloth before cracking open a cold one and patting yourself on the back.
+The technique is simple; get some soapy water in a bucket, use the washer to scrub the window and use the squeegee to pull the soap off.
+Then, go over the bits you've missed with the microfibre cloth before cracking open a cold one and patting yourself on the back.
 Job well done.

-If you get stuck, there's some handy squeegee technique tips.
-There's some extra tools that will help of course.
+If you get stuck, we've written an article all about squeegee technique tips.
+It includes some extra tools that will help too.

 We recommend a glass scraper to help with adhesives, paint and other stuck-on-nonsense.
 We also recommend a hip-bucket for pure convenience if you're cleaning on a ladder.